dankelley/oceglider/sandbox/dk/qc/qc06_help.md

   buttons.
 This hides some navigation states from view.
 You may find that near-surface data are problematic.

-Use the pull-down menus, if you find these more convenient than using the keyboard.
+Use the pull-down menus if you find these more convenient than using the keyboard.